asima-chowdhury/tic-tac-toe/README.md

 - `npm run serve` or `yarn serve` – Serves the built app.

-## If you enjoy this game hit a "🌟" or this repository.
+## If you enjoy this game hit a "🌟" on this repository.
  Thank You!

 [rocketicon-shield]: https://img.icons8.com/?size=24&id=bY5t0noHcfXn&format=png